-- The Aston Loan is limited recourse whereby OCP Funds' claim on the loan in the event of default is limited to the asset value of AWCL.
-AWCL's primary assets are the tenements to the Walford Creek Project and the Isa Project which are valued by Xstract in the range of A\$24.6 million to A\$50.7 million.
-Given both the low and high end of Xstract's value range is above the Principal Outstanding, in our opinion a rational investor would at a minimum seek a sales price equal to the Principal Outstanding for the Aston Loan. - We note that the carrying value on AQR's reviewed accounts as at 31 December 2014 of the Aston Loan is only A\$15.1 million.
-Based on discussions with the Management and a review of the auditors working paper, we note that a discount rate (or 'effective interest rate') of 33% was adopted to calculate the carrying value of the Aston Loan as at 31 December 2014.
-Whilst we are not in a position to comment on the accounting of the Aston Loan or whether or not the effective interest rate of 33% is reasonable, we note that since 31 December 2014, AQR has completed phase 1 of the 2014 Drilling Program and successfully increased its Mineral Resource base by circa 52% as well as confirming the previous Mineral Resource base.
+- The Tranche 1 Notes is limited recourse whereby OCP Funds' claim on the loan in the event of default is limited to the asset value of AWCL.
+AWCL's primary assets are the tenements to the Walford Creek Project and the Isa Project which are valued by Xstract in the range of A\$26.5 million to A\$49.5 million.
+Given both the low and high end of Xstract's value range is above the Principal Outstanding, in our opinion a rational investor would at a minimum seek a sales price equal to the Principal Outstanding for the Tranche 1 Notes. - We note that since 31 December 2014, AQR has completed phase 1 of the 2014 Drilling Program and successfully increased its Mineral Resource base by circa 52% as well as confirming the previous Mineral Resource base.
+No further significant exploration results have been reported.
+Accordingly, we believe the Principal Outstanding on the Tranche 1 Notes which were only recently issued represent the market value of the loan.